|• str-fty||Foreign Types|

 Currently, the only representation for a pointer supported by SICStus

-Prolog is an integer, so it isn't possible to guarantee that Prolog
+Prolog is an integer, so it is not possible to guarantee that Prolog

 does is to represent such a pointer as a term with the type of the